HeroesOfAndromeda/Apollo-Comics/Characters/Divinities/Gods/The God of Horror.md

 **(Passive):**

-He has a lot of powers, but the most notable ones are super speed, strength,
+He has a lot of powers, but the most notable ones are super speed, super strength, shapeshifting, knowing your fears.

 **(Normal):**

-None, infinite stamina.
+N/A.

 -----
 **- Physical Traits and Fighting Style -**